Hufaidh

-Hufaidh (حفيظ) is a mythical island in the marshes of southern Iraq, believed to exist by the Ahwaris or Marsh Arabs.
+Hufaidh (حفيظ) is a mythical island in the marshes of southern Iraq, believed to exist by the Marsh Arabs (or Ahwaris).

 Description

 The Marsh Arabs informants of the British traveler Wilfred Thesiger asserted that:

 on it are palaces, and palm trees and gardens of pomegranates, and the buffaloes are bigger than ours.
 But no one knows exactly where it is... anyone who sees Hufaidh is bewitched, and afterwards no one can understand his words...They say the Jinns can hide the island from anyone who comes near it.